 - Traumatic injury, such as fracture

-How is facetectomy performed?
+How is the facetectomy procedure performed?

-Once the spine surgeon reaches the facet joint, he will remove the smallest amount possible of one or both facet joints to relieve the pressure on the pinched spinal nerves.
+Once the spine surgeon reaches the facet joint, he/she will remove the smallest amount possible of one or both facet joints to relieve the pressure on the pinched spinal nerves.
 If needed, a foraminotomy may be performed as well to relieve additional pressure on the nerve root.

 The nerve roots should now be relaxed, and the spine surgeon ends the procedure by closing the incision.